Sample Personnel Decision Making Procedural Guidelines

 Preparation & Organizational Issues

 - All members of the Personnel Committee should prepare for the meeting(s) by carefully reviewing materials submitted by each candidate and noting a ranking of Excellent, Strong, or Not Satisfactory in each category of research (if applicable), teaching, and service.
 In each case, members should note evidence from the dossier supporting their initial ranking and also note questions.

 - Committee members should come to the meeting prepared to share an initial assessment of the candidate’s standing in each relevant category (e.g., research, teaching, and service), to identify key pieces of evidence for those assessments, and to bring up issues for clarification or questions.
 These initial rankings will not be recorded, but will be the starting point for discussion in the meeting.

 - A written confidentiality agreement should be signed by each member of the Personnel Committee in advance of any discussion.

 In the Meeting:

-- If there is not consensus within a category, then discussion should involve members asking questions and sharing pieces of evidence that informed their initial opinion.
-The goal is not to reach consensus, but to be sure that all are seeing all of the evidence and that judgments are based on that evidence.
+- If there is not consensus within a category, then discussion should involve members asking questions and sharing pieces of evidence that informed their initial impression.
+The goal is not to reach consensus, but to be sure that all members are considering all of the evidence and that judgments are based on that evidence.